The Embarcadero and Stockton station

-The Embarcadero and Stockton station (also signed as Pier 39 station) is a light rail station in the Fisherman's Wharf district of San Francisco, California, serving the San Francisco Municipal Railway's E Embarcadero and F Market & Wharves heritage railway lines.
+The Embarcadero and Stockton station (also signed as Pier 39 station) is a streetcar station in the Fisherman's Wharf district of San Francisco, California, serving the San Francisco Municipal Railway's F Market & Wharves historic streetcar line.
 It is located on The Embarcadero at Stockton Street, in front of Pier 39.
 The station opened on March 4, 2000, with the streetcar's extension to Fisherman's Wharf.

 The stop is also served by the route bus, plus the bus route, which provides service along the F Market & Wharves and L Taraval lines during the late night hours when trains do not operate.